Welcome to today's edition of the Rush 24-7 podcast.

 It's the government.

-That's an independent agency, right?
+That's an independent agency.

-You guys, Wrangle and Barnes, you do this country a grave disservice, particularly if you are presented as a conservative.
+You guys Wrangle AND Barnes, you do this country a grave disservice, particularly if you are presented as a conservative when you suggest that the problem here is with the free market and a lack of regulations.

 This is just a laziness of thought.

-What as a conservative, Fred, what is your proposal to limit the power of the federal government after all of this?
+As a conservative, Fred, what is your proposal to limit the power of the federal government after all of this?

-Oh, I know what you're gonna do.
+Oh, I know what you're going to do.

 Have you noticed how frequently Biden talked about middle class last night and Obama doing the same thing?